Seven Reasons a Whole Foods Plant-Heavy Diet is Better for You and the Earth

 6) Reduces Pollution of All Types

 Eating low on the food chain reduces greenhouse gas emissions as mentioned above, but it also helps to cut pollution in a myriad of other ways.
 Processed foods require a lot of energy to prepare including transportation costs, food preparation costs, and food storage costs.
 Waste from packaging is also reduced in whole foods products, as is overall food waste.
 Whole foods companies work to minimize food waste and environmental pollution in the production of their products.
-Click to learn more about Hampton Creek foods, an example of a responsible whole foods company.

 7) It Will Make You Beautiful